Bukit Nanas station: Location

-The station is located at the western tip of Ampang, constructed near and named after Bukit Nanas, where the Kuala Lumpur Tower, a water treatment plant and a forest reserve are situated.
+The station is located at the western tip of Ampang Hilir, constructed near and named after Bukit Nanas, where the Kuala Lumpur Tower, a water treatment plant and a forest reserve are situated.
 The station is located above Jalan Sultan Ismail, directly south from the Jalan Sultan Ismail-Jalan Ampang intersection.

 Due to its location, the station is typically busy during rush hours as well as public holidays, weekends and school holidays when patrons use the monorail to reach the Kuala Lumpur Tower.
 The station is also situated close to several commercial establishments down the roads.

 Connecting station

-The Bukit Nanas station is located 300m from the Kelana Jaya line's Dang Wangi station via foot along Ampang Road; both stations are described by local rapid transit maps as connecting stations between both train services.
+The Bukit Nanas Monorail station is located 300m from the LRT Kelana Jaya Line's station via foot along Jalan Ampang; both stations are designated as connecting stations in official transit maps.
+Covered walkways were erected along Jalan Ampang to and from each station to facilitate commuters transferring between the two lines.

-The connecting stations are not the interchange station or out of station interchange station.
-Commuter will be charged 2 single way journey fare instead of integrated fare whenever using these connecting stations.

-However, you will have to exit the station, walk about 2 minutes to the other station's entrance, and buy a new ticket to change lines at this interchange.
-Because of this, covered walkways were erected along the road, as a guide to either stations.
+As they are not interchange stations (there is no integration between their respective paid areas), commuters will be charged two single-way journey fares when exiting one station and entering the other.